wogns3623/FTB-Academy/config/ftbguides/modpack_guide/gear/README.md

-# Gear, Weapons, and Tool
+# Gear, Weapons, and Tools

 This chapter is dedicated to showing off items added by mods.